-Trade in counterfeit therapeutic products is increasing throughout the world and constitutes a danger to health.
-Combatting this trade calls for concerted action at the international level.
+Trade in counterfeit therapeutic products, increasing throughout the world, constitutes a danger to health.
+The Medicrime Convention and the European FMD are two examples of the concerted action being taken at international level.

-The Medicrime Convention (Council of Europe Convention on the counterfeiting of medical products and similar crimes involving threats to public health) is the first international convention aimed at halting the illegal trade in therapeutic products and at preventing counterfeit therapeutic products from endangering people’s health.
+The Medicrime Convention (Council of Europe Convention on the Counterfeiting of Medical Products and Similar Crimes involving Threats to Public Health) is the first international agreement aimed at halting the illegal trade in therapeutic products and at preventing counterfeit therapeutic products from endangering people’s health.
 The parties to the Convention undertake in particular to prosecute any acts linked to the manufacture or marketing of counterfeit therapeutic products or to the trade in such products.
 The Convention also provides for national and international cooperation between the competent authorities.
 It came into force on 1 January 2016.

 Despite an effective monitoring system, Switzerland too is affected by imports of illegal medicines.
 Some 20,000 illegal shipments are believed to arrive in this country each year (estimate by Swissmedic).